Acceptance and utilization of LTER data requires that:

 |Organisms studied||Typha; Spartina alterniflora; Spartina patens|

 There are three on-going plot-level fertilization sites.
-The first (LTE-MP-LPA) is in the low marsh at Law's Point along the Rowley River.
-The second (LTE-MP-LPP) is in the high marsh at Law's Point along the Rowley River.
-The third (LTE-MP-ORT) is in a brackish water marsh on an upstream tributary of the Parker River.
-SET sampling at the Parker River site was discontinued after May 2008.
+The first (LTE-MP-LPA) is in the S. alterniflora-dominated low marsh at Law's Point between the Rowley River and West Creek.
+The second (LTE-MP-LPP) is in the S. patens-dominated high marsh at Law's Point between the Rowley River and West Creek.
+The third (LTE-MP-ORT) is in a Typha-dominated brackish water marsh on an upstream tributary of the Parker River.
+SET sampling at the LTE-MP-ORT)was discontinued after May 2008.

 At each site a system of boardwalks was built to incorporate 12 experimental plots (1m2 each).
 There are 4 treatments (three reps each) within the boardwalk structure.
 The 4 treatments are Control, N-fertilized, P-fertilized, N+P fertilized.
 Additionally, at each site there are 3 control plots and 3 N+P fertilization plots external to the boardwalk structure.
 These external plots contain porewater samplers, and, in some cases, biomass census plots.
 In May 2006 the control porewater plots and control census plots at all three sites were moved because of potential contamination from fertilized plots.